tupleblog/quora-insincere-questions-classification/README.md

 ## Prepare dataset

-Put `train.csv.zip` in this folder and run `python kfold_validation_data.py` to generate K-folds dataset
+Put `train.csv.zip` in this folder and run `python kfold_validation_data.py` to generate K-folds dataset and experiments file

 ## Run all models